-5.2 The AGS has been produced early again this year as the deadline for the submission of Accounts for auditing was moved forwards from last year onwards to 31 May.
-The Accounts and Audit Regulations 2015 brought forward the timetable for the preparation of 2017/18 draft Accounts by one month, and the deadline for audit by two months.
+- 5.2 An early draft of the AGS must be produced before the end of the financial year, due to the Council's Accounts timeline and the Committee clearance requirements set out in the Constitution.
+The Accounts and Audit Regulations 2015 brought forward the timetable for the preparation of 2017/18 (and onwards) draft Accounts by one month, and the deadline for audit by two months.
 This means that to comply with the Constitution and submit a draft of the AGS to Audit and Standards Committee before it is finalised in the Accounts, it must be taken to the March and April Committee meetings, rather than June as in years prior to 2017/18.
-This means that there will be some subsequent revisions to the final AGS from the version provided with these papers, based on further progress made to address governance challenges during the remainder of this financial year.
+This means that there will be some subsequent revisions to the final draft AGS from the version provided with these papers, based on further progress made to address governance challenges during the remainder of this financial year. - 5.3 Subsequent amendments will require oversight and clearance before the signed AGS is passed to external audit.
+To address this, a recommendation will be included in the report to Audit Committee that Committee delegate authority to the Chief Executive in consultation with the Committee Members, to clear the revised version as there are no further Committee meetings prior to 28 May 2020.

-- 5.3 Subsequent amendments will require oversight and clearance before the signed AGS is passed to external audit.
-To address this, a recommendation will be included in the report to Audit Committee that Committee delegate authority to the Chief Executive in consultation with the Committee Members, to clear the revised version as there are no further Committee meetings prior to 31 May. - 5.4 Standards Committee is requested to note and comment on the contents of the draft version of the Council's 2018/19 Annual Governance Statement (AGS).
-Any amendments to the statement requested by Committee will be included in the signed draft version included with the Accounts and passed to External Audit on 31 May 2019.
+5.4 Standards Committee is requested to note and comment on the contents of the draft version of the Council's 2019/20 Annual Governance Statement (AGS).
+Any amendments to the statement requested by Committee will be included in the signed draft version included with the Accounts and passed to External Audit on 28 May 2020.